pachyderm/docs/content/latest/reference/clients.md

 ### Running Go Examples

-The Pachyderm godocs reference (see generation instructions above) provides examples of how you can use the Go client API.
-You need to have a running Pachyderm cluster to run these examples.
+The MLDM godocs reference (see generation instructions above) provides examples of how you can use the Go client API.
+You need to have a running MLDM cluster to run these examples.

 Make sure that you use your `pachd_address` in `client.NewFromAddress("<your-pachd-address>:30650")`.